PundiAI/pundi-docs/pundi-aifx/delegators/delegator-cli-guide.md

 fxcored tx distribution withdraw-all-rewards --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

-// Unbond a certain amount of FX from a given validator
+// Unbond a certain amount of PUNDIAI from a given validator
-// You will have to wait 3 weeks before your FX is fully unbonded and transferrable
+// You will have to wait 3 weeks before your PUNDIAI is fully unbonded and transferrable

 fxcored tx staking unbond <validatorAddress> <amountToUnbond> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>
 ```